ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vofo-speedtest/README.md

 ## What is Sentry.io and what is reported to the servers of that company?
 Sentry.io is a service for developers to get an overview about errors from their applications.
 And exactly this is implemented in this adapter.

-When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
-When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
-This allows Sentry to group errors and show how many unique users are affected by such an error.
-All of this helps me to provide error free adapters that basically never crashs.
+When the adapter crashes or another Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+When you allowed to ioBroker GmbH to collect diagnostic data, then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and shows how many unique users are affected by such an error.
+All of this helps me to provide error-free adapters that basically never crash.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 1.0.1 (2023-09-13)
+* (bluefox) Updated packages and refactored code

+### 1.0.0 (2023-09-13)
+* (bluefox) Updated packages and refactored code

 ### 0.0.13 (2022-06-06)
 * some more "already running" fixes

 ### 0.0.12 (2022-05-28)
-* rerelease for 0.0.11 because of missing version in io-package.json
+* re-release for 0.0.11 because of a missing version in io-package.json

 ### 0.0.11 (2022-05-27)
 * updating dependencies